t-jor/customer-loyalty-segmentation/TECHNICAL_README.md

 END AS score_business
 ```

-If all scores are below `0.3`, the user is assigned to **Others**.
+All segment scores are computed in a unified scoring CTE.
+Each user is then assigned to the **segment with the highest score**, with an additional rule that assigns users to *Others* if all scores fall below a minimum threshold of `0.3`.

 Segments include:
 Business, Family, Frequent Traveler, Premium, Budget, Deal Hunter, Dreamer, New, Young, Others.

+These segments match the definitions in the accompanying project reports.

 ---

+## 6. Perk Assignment (Hypothesis-Based)

+Each segment is linked to an **initial perk hypothesis** derived from:

+- the behavioral and demographic properties of the segment
+- patterns typical in travel loyalty programs
+- inferred user needs

+Because no experimental or causal data is available in this fictional case, the perk assignment represents an **educated guess**, meant to guide marketing strategy — not a validated effect.

+Validation would require A/B testing and longitudinal analysis, which is beyond the scope of this project setup.

+---

-## 6. Final Output
+## 7. Final Output

-The final query summarizes segment sizes, shares, and perk mapping.
+The final query produces the consolidated results (segment sizes, shares, perk mapping) used in the dashboards and reports:

 ```sql
 SELECT